dao-xyz/peerbit/scripts/bench/SHARED_LOG_BOUNDED_STATE_CONTRACT.md

    buckets if the workload cannot bound one component.
 6. Progress through distributed 10M and 100M global-entry soaks.

-The rebalancing implementation handoff should begin after step 1 records the persistent 100k/1M results.
-At that point the planner has measured local-state budgets and this lifecycle contract, rather than an unconstrained global-entry goal.
+The rebalancing implementation handoff can begin after step 1 records complete 100k results and a measured or censored 1M boundary.
+A timeout with preserved progress is valid boundary evidence; complete 1M metric rows remain measurement work, not a prerequisite for bounded planner design.
+At that point the planner has local-state budgets and this lifecycle contract, rather than an unconstrained global-entry goal.